vitessio/website/content/en/docs/14.0/_index.md

 ---
-title: v14.0 (Development)
+title: v14.0 (RC)
 description: >
-  Under construction, development release.
+  Release candidate.
   Everything you need to know about scaling MySQL with Vitess.
 notoc: true
 cascade: